Prem-Rajendran/leetcode-top-interview-150/README.md

 # Leetcode Top Interview 150
-In this repository, I will be solving the leetcode's the top interview 150 problems in Javascript and Python
+In this repository, I will be solving the leetcode's top interview 150 problems in Javascript and Python

 ## Table of Contents